daniellegillai/devfest/README.md

 * medications.html – Medications and prescriptions page.

-* backend/ – Python-based backend to handle data storage with MongoDB.
+* main.py – Python-based backend to handle data storage with MongoDB.

-* assets/ – Contains images, styles, and scripts.
+* styles/ scripts/ and /images – images, scripts, and styles for accessible and aesthetic interface.

 **Future Enhancements**